QuentinBultinck/RetroAchievements/RAscripts/PS2/RedDeadRevolver_Proto/README.md

 This prototype build of *Red Dead Revolver* includes a basic version of the **Multiplayer Mode**, referred to as **"Showdown"**, which is also featured in the full release version.
 All achievements in this category are centered around this mode.

 > [!NOTE]
-> **Multiplayer is disallowed** for this set!
+> - **Multiplayer is disallowed** for this set!
 In other words: playing with more than 1 human player is not allowed.
 All achievements in this category need to be earned by playing versus CPU.
 >
+> - The Multiplayer Mode is pretty buggy.
+When any player, human or CPU, picks one of the bugged out characters like "Soldier", the game may crash displaying some debug error output.
+>
-> All multiplayer achievements require to win a few rounds **"consecutively"**.
+> - All multiplayer achievements require to win a few rounds **"consecutively"**.
 This means the player must acquire a number of round-wins, one after another without losing any rounds in between.
 >
-> Pressing *Reset* in the *Pause Menu* will reset the progress of the multiplayer achievements.
+> - Pressing *Reset* in the *Pause Menu* will reset the progress of the multiplayer achievements.
 It will reset the current number of consecutive round-wins.

 > #### Developer Note
 > These achievements are rather simplistic, but alas, it's what this prototype offer.